-The Collection of Birds at the BRTC contains over 21,600 specimens from 59 countries, primarily Texas (64%) and Mexico (24%).
-Holdings include representatives of 1,694 species, 751 genera and 139 families.
-The majority of specimens are prepared as skins and skulls; however, the collections include nearly 1,400 skeletons, 300 fluid preserved specimens, 400 egg sets and 1200 wings.
-The Collection also maintains a rapidly growing collection of tissues (nearly 5,000) and blood samples associated with voucher specimens.
+The Collection of Birds at the BRTC contains over 24,000 specimens from 59 countries, primarily Texas (64%) and Mexico (24%).
+Holdings include representatives of 1,664 species, 787 genera and 164 families.
+The majority of specimens are prepared as skins; however, the collections include nearly 1,500 skeletons, 300 fluid preserved specimens, 400 egg sets and 3000 wings.
+The Collection also maintains a rapidly growing collection of tissues (nearly 6,500) and blood samples associated with voucher specimens.
 Specimen records may be accessed through our search page here and are also available through the OrNIS site.
 Our loan policy is available here .

 Research projects by faculty, students and staff at Texas A&M University have provided most of the material in this collection; however, the collection has also grown through acquisition of the ornithology collections of Austin College, Southern Methodist University, Midwestern University and the University of North Texas.
-Recent expeditions to Armenia, Benin, Democratic Republic of the Congo, and South Africa have increased the number of species and localities represented in the collection.
-For more information about those specimens please contact Dr. Gary Voelker.
+Recent expeditions to Armenia, Benin, Democratic Republic of the Congo, Italy and South Africa have increased the number of species and localities represented in the collection.

 Collections are continuing to meet the needs of researchers in an increasing number of fields of study.
 They are used for answering important questions about birds and our shared environment, and provide a broad benefit to the management and conservation of birds.